keptenkurk/Mobotix-tools/README.md

 IP address in first column
 -u  or  --username   = Device username (default admin).
 All devices should use this username.
 -p  or  --password   = Device password (default meinsm).
 All devices should use this password.
--s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -v  or  --verbose    = Show cURL verbose
+-s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked)
 ```
 Currently different usernames/password for the devices in the list is not yet supported.

 After supplying the correct arguments configuration backup files will be written named
-IPaddress_datetime.cfg like: "192-168-1-24_170903-2214.cfg"
+IPaddress_datetime.cfg like: "192-168-1-24_170903-2214.cfg (or hostname instead of IP addr)

 # MxRestore
 ```